sequentech/documentation/docs/advanced-elections/election-creation.md

 Identification number of the parent election, or more specifically `AuthEvent`, because this is an attribute set in `authapi`. `parent_id` is set in children elections.
 It can only be set to refer to a parent `AuthEvent`'s that exist, so you will have to create the parent election first.
+If you are creating multiple elections in a single `Edit JSON elections`, then also place the parent first.

 When a set of election have a parent-children relationship, they have the following behaviour: